Y-JIA6/laserDenseParticleFoam/README.md

 flows, with target applications in laser-based additive manufacturing processes such as Laser Directed Energy Deposition (L-DED) and laser powder-fed coating.

-The solver extends the standard `DPMFoam` discrete-particle method (DPM) solver by adding a TEM00 Gaussian laser beam model and a per-particle thermal energy balance, enabling fully coupled simulation of:
+The solver extends the standard `denseParticleFoam` discrete-particle method (DPM) solver by adding a TEM00 Gaussian laser beam model and a per-particle thermal energy balance, enabling fully coupled simulation of: